 - Wet Media.
 In wet mounting there is liquid between your microscope slide and cover slip, covering your sample.
 This is a good method because liquid refracts light and can make your specimen easier to see.

 - Adherent Media.
 These media harden over time and fix your coverslip and slide together.
 They are excellent for preserving your sample.
-To learn more about different types of mounting medias and how to use them see my article “What Matters When Choosing Your Mounting Media.”

 Good luck and happy imaging!